Radio telescope: Radio Telescopes in space

+Since 1965, humans have launched four space-based radio telescopes.
+The aim of these projects are to take measurements in places with less interference than that on Earth.

-Since 1965, humans have launched three space-based radio telescopes.
-The first one, KRT-10, was attached to Salyut 6 orbital space station in 1979.
+The first telescope, KRT-10, was attached to Salyut 6 orbital space station in 1979.

 In 1997, Japan sent the second, HALCA.

-The last one was sent by Russia in 2011 called Spektr-R.
+The third one was sent by Russia in 2011 called Spektr-R.

+In 2018, China sent a Dutch radio telescope called the Netherlands-China Low Frequency Explorer (NCLE) to the dark side of the Moon.

+NASA has plans to build a radio telescope on the dark side of the Moon in the 2030s.

+Japan's JAXA is planning to launch LiteBIRD, a millimeter-wave radio telescope, in 2032 to occupy the Sun-Earth L_{2} Lagrange point.